Ève Lavallière: Biography

 Ève Lavallière was born at 8 rue Champ-de-Mars in Toulon.
 She was the daughter of Louis-Emile Fenoglio, a tailor of Neapolitan origin, and Albania-Marie Rana, who was born in Perpignan.
 At birth, her parents already had a son.
 Her birth was not desired, and she was placed, up to school age, with a local family of peasants.
 At school age, however, she was enrolled by her parents in a private school of excellent reputation.
 After the death of her parents in tragic circumstances and running away from home she arrived in Paris as a teenager.

 She became an actress renowned in the Belle Époque, including the Théâtre des Variétés in Paris.

 From 1917, she moved to the castle of Choisille, at Chanceaux-sur-Choisille, Indre-et-Loire (later occupied by the Pinder circus).
 She had a radical religious conversion and became a devout Catholic.
 She wished to join a religious order and for a time was a medical missionary in Tunisia.
-She became a Franciscan tertiary, a member of the Secular Franciscans or Third Order of St Francis.
+She became a Franciscan tertiary, a member of the Secular Franciscan Order or Third Order of St Francis.

 She is buried in Thuillières where she died in 1929.